carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 **How might `imgpkg` help to accomplish this Use Case:**

 - Maintaining annotations provided in ImagesLock
-- Allow the user to customize the copy of OCI Images to match a naming convention that could help the user identify the original OCI Image using only the Repository name
+- Allow the user to customize the Destination Repository when copying OCI Images to match a naming convention that could help the user identify the original OCI Image using only the Repository name
 - Ensure that tags present in the ImagesLock folder are maintained when OCI Images are copied

 #### As a User When I can copy a Bundle to my local Registry to run one of the OCI Images